Wolverine971/9takes/src/blog/people/musicians/Halsey.md

 > **Disclaimer** This analysis of Halsey's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Halsey.

+<p class="firstLetter">You've streamed her music, dissected her lyrics, and probably bobbed your head to her catchy beats.
+Halsey, an influential figure in the music industry, is a fascinating study of raw emotion and defiance.
+Today, we'll look at this multifaceted artist from a different perspective, as a striking embodiment of Enneagram Type 8 - The Challenger.</p>

 <details>
 <summary class="accordion">TL;DR: Why Halsey is an Enneagram 8</summary>
 <div class="panel">